Heterotic Line Bundle Models on Generalized Complete Intersection Calabi Yau Manifolds: Discussion and Outlook

 \section{Discussion and Outlook}

 In this paper, we have considered two gCICY manifolds, that were first constructed in Ref.~\cite{Anderson:2015iia}, as internal manifolds for heterotic line bundle standard-like models.
 We proved that both geometries admit freely acting $\mathbb{Z}_2$ symmetries, and thus may be used to construct smooth quotient manifolds with a non trivial fundamental group.
 A systematic scan of line bundle sums over these manifolds revealed that the they respectively admit 33 and 99 heterotic SLM, cf. figure \ref{fig:plot}.
-These putative standard models satisfy several low energy constraints, such as exactly three fermion generations, a unifying GUT group, no Higgs triplets, and at least one Higgs doublet.
-Our analysis has been limited to the ``upstairs" model, in the parlance of \cite{Anderson:2013xka}, and we have left the explicit construction of equivariant line bundle cohomologies needed for the ``downstairs" model that prevail on the quotient manifold for future work.
+These putative standard models satisfy several low energy constraints, such as exactly three fermion generations, a unifying GUT group, no Higgs triplets, and at least one Higgs doublet.\footnote{Our analysis has been limited to the ``upstairs" model, in the parlance of \cite{Anderson:2013xka}, and we have left the explicit construction of equivariant line bundle cohomologies needed for the ``downstairs" model that prevail on the quotient manifold for future work.} {While these are non-trivial tests, they are but the first step towards the construction of realistic string models for particle physics, and below we discuss directions for future studies that are needed to fully establish the relevance of these models.
+Furthermore, having found a number of models for a gCICY in the same order of magnitude as that for an equivalent CICY presentation, we can establish a reasonable effectiveness of gCICY presentations as compared to regular CICYs.}

 A natural extension of our work would be to extend our systematic scan to more gCICY examples.
 This, however, requires a more detailed classification of favourable and smooth gCICY geometries, where determining the K\"ahler cone is a particularly important non-trivial step.
-After such a classification one should proceed by finding all freely acting symmetries on this set of manifolds as was done for the CICYs \cite{Braun:2010vc}, and ideally also determine the first fundamental group of the gCICY manifolds before quotienting, so that a complete analysis of Wilson line symmetry breaking can be performed.
+After such a classification one should proceed, using the methods described in this paper, by finding all freely acting symmetries on this set of manifolds as was done for the CICYs \cite{Braun:2010vc}, and ideally also determine the first fundamental group of the gCICY manifolds before quotienting, so that a complete analysis of Wilson line symmetry breaking can be performed.
 Then, finally one may perform systematic scans for realistic vacua, as done for the two example manifolds in this paper.
 Here, it would be very useful to develop some systematic/algorithmic methods to determine the rational sections, such that the manifolds do not have to be treated on a case by case basis.